Hutsell-Games/world-war-2/devnotes/devnotes.md

+1. Corrected an error thrown when attempting to paratroop with no troops available to paratroop.
+Used the same checks and error messages as were in the original code but swapped two of them so that a check for a negative number was made first.
+Seems QB64 implementation is slightly different from PDS implementation.
 1. QB64 doesn't support the `DIR$` statement from PDS 7.1, using `SHELL` to save list of files to temporary file then reading and displaying in WW2.
 1. Commented out `ON LOCAL ERROR GOTO nosound` as it is throwing an error in QB64.
 1. Moved some code relating to using the mouse around due to changes in QB64 not supporting the initial configuration.